John220099/John220099/README.md

 I’m interested in developing games, apps and cheats

-- I’m currently learning python, c++ and kotlin
+- I’m currently learning python, c++ ,kotlin and html

 - working on JHACK in the background